 There are plenty of attractions to explore, like animal sanctuaries, tin mines and museums.
 There is also an abundance of small villages to find and explore all with their own quaint charm.

 Looking for places to visit in South England?
 Why not try the Cotswolds?
 This area is one of the top south places to visit!

 The Cotswolds refers to an area of around 800 square miles.
 While each of the Cotswolds villages has its own personality, they are all brought together by their uniting features.
-You will find the honey gold stones and rolling hills in every corner of the Cotswolds.
+You will find honey gold stones and rolling hills in every corner of the Cotswolds.
 From Castle Combe village to Broadway Tower – there are many great things to see in the Cotswolds!

 The villages that dot the Cotswolds all feature the local stone, making them delightful to see, as are the castles, palaces, and country homes that are sprinkled throughout the area.
 Looking for something special in Southern England?
 Visit Bourton on the Water Model Village – it’s one of the most popular places to visit!